Tag Archives: Benicia City Council

 TOTAL hospitalizations: Solano County’s TOTAL hospitalized over the course of the pandemic must be independently discovered in the County’s occasional update of hospitalizations by Age Group and by Race/Ethnicity.
 Solano Public Health did not update its age and race hospitalizations charts today.
 Solano hospitals have previously reported a total of 3,017 COVID patients since the beginning of the outbreak.

-ICU Bed Availability is 39% today, up from 32% on Wednesday, in the County’s GREEN zone, but we remain in the worrisome range we saw during last winter’s surge.
+ICU Bed Availability is 37% today, down a bit from 38% on Monday, in the County’s GREEN zone, but we remain in the worrisome range we saw during last winter’s surge.

-Ventilator Availability today rose today from 69% to 75%.
+Ventilator Availability today fell today from 77% to 73%.

 Benicia’s mask mandate will remain in effect, at least through December 7.
 See